A Guide to Small Bathroom Renovations in Houston

 What are you likely to recoup in value?

 Sixty percent, according to Remodeling’s Cost Vs Value report for Houston.
 Or, almost $12,000; based on a 5-by-7 foot bath that costs around $19,000 or $542 psf.
 This includes a new 30-by-60 inch porcelain-on-steel bathtub, new single-lever temperature, and pressure-balanced shower control, ceramic tiles, and a recessed medicine cabinet with built-in lighting.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 How long does a Houston bathroom renovation take?